-When you see these signs, give the hens enough privacy.
-Have the nest boxes in place in preparation for the first egg (very important).
+When you see these signs, give the young hens enough privacy.
+Have the nesting boxes in place with glass eggs, golf balls or wooden eggs in each of the nest boxes in preparation for the first egg (very important).
 You can line them with various materials like straws to dried grass to ensure the eggs stay clean.

 Why Your Chickens Don’t Lay When They Should?

 We have established that chickens between 16 and 24 weeks.
 However, they are always cases when the backyard chickens simply won’t lay after 24 weeks or even 26 weeks.

 So, what should we do in such cases?